-- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
-Fully charge the battery before installation.
+- 1. If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
+Fully charge the battery before installation. - After installation, make sure that the battery leads are properly connected to the battery terminals.

 - Always keep the battery charged.
 Storing a discharged battery can cause permanent battery damage. - To charge a sealed-type (MF) battery, a special (constant-voltage) battery charger is required.
 Using a conventional battery charger will damage the battery.

 If you do not have access to a sealed-type (MF) battery charger, have a Yamaha dealer charge your battery.